hugoscavino/db2array/README.md

  'CREATE TYPE "IJUDY"."STRING_ARRAY" AS VARCHAR(128 OCTETS) ARRAY [256];'

 ### 2 - Create the SP using the Type
-See the file GET_BY_EMPNUMBERS.sql for a SP that quries the default EMPLOYEE database IBM;s SAMPLE db
+See the file GET_BY_EMPNUMBERS.sql for a SP that quries the default EMPLOYEE database IBM's SAMPLE db

 ## 3 Create Mapper or DAO Classes to Invoke the SP